 MVHR recovers heat at ceiling level from wet rooms, stores this heat and re-distributes to habitable rooms such as living rooms and bedrooms.

-When this recovered heat is not needed ie in the summer, the supply air will be diverted around the heat cell.
+When this recovered heat is not needed i.e., during the summer, the supply air will be diverted around the heat cell.

-MVHR offers a completely balanced system, providing both extract and supply ventilation.
-It extracts heat and moisture from wet rooms/kitchens and supplies fresh, filtered air, including recovered heat, to habitable rooms.
+MVHR offers a completely balanced system, providing both extract ventilation and a supply of fresh heated air.
+It extracts moisture laden air from wet rooms/kitchens and supplies fresh, filtered heated air, to habitable rooms such as bedrooms and living rooms.
 MEV is also a whole house ventilation system but provides just extract ventilation from wet rooms and kitchens.

 Both MEV and MVHR systems are most suitable for new properties rather than retrofit, but MVHR systems do require a more airtight property where virtually all of the air flow can pass through the heat exchanger, if they are to perform efficiently.